conglu1997/SynthER/README.md

 pip install -r requirements.txt
 ```

-The code was tested on Python 3.8.
+The code was tested on Python 3.8 and 3.9.

 ## Running Instructions